IsaiasGutierrezCruz/DataScienceSpecialization/README.md

 # Data Science Specialization on Coursera by the Johns Hopkins University

-This repository is contained my solutions of the programming assignments from the courses in the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
+This repository is contained my solutions of the programming assignments from the courses in the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science) and a brief description of each one.
 The program is offered by Johns Hopkins University.

 Instructors:
 - [Jeff Leek, PhD](https://www.coursera.org/instructor/~694443)